Introduction to London TravelWatch

 London TravelWatch promotes integrated transport policies and presses for better public transport, with higher standards of quality, performance and accessibility.
 We liaise with transport operators, providers, regulators and local authorities.
 In turn, transport operators consult us on proposed changes to services or closures of lines or stations.

-We can assist with complaints about transport in London when the service provider has not satisfactorily resolved them.
+We will review all appeals about transport in London with a view to achieving a more satisfactory outcome wherever possible.
 We deal with services operated or licensed by Transport for London, which includes:

 - London Underground